At-home clinical kit included

 Complete 80 to 160 clinical hours.
 Use Stepful's Externship Booking Platform to secure interviews at local clinical sites, typically within 1 to 3 months after passing your certification exam.

 Join our 8-week Job Coaching Program with mock interview workshops and 1:1 coaching.
-Receive curated full-time Medical Assistant openings in your area.
+Receive curated full-time Medical Assistant openings in NY.
 We're with you every step of the way.

 Becoming a medical assistant in New York is more straightforward than many people think.
 While completing a training program and earning a certification isn't legally required to work in the state, most employers strongly prefer candidates who have both.